Hillfield Strathallan College

 Benefiting from Doing the Right Thing

-Just last year, HSC replaced 14,000 fluorescent tube bulbs with LED bulbs for the exterior walls and security lighting and saw a return on investment in 3 months.
+When HSC replaced 14,000 fluorescent tube bulbs with LED bulbs for the exterior walls and security lighting, it saw a return on investment in 3 months.

 Moving forward, HSC is working with the Sustainable Business Initiative to assess and implement enhanced school bus idling practices and policies throughout its fleet service.
 This will decrease emissions and save money as school bus routes and activity travel are a significant contributor to HSC’s carbon footprint.